Click to grab your free copy of our Garden Tools Cheat Sheet!

 Grow Pumpkins in Texas (Step-by-Step Procedure)

-Let's break down growing pumpkins in Texas, into a few simple steps.
+Let's break down growing pumpkins in Texas into a few simple steps.

-Did you know that there are dozens of kinds of pumpkins, in various shapes, colors and sizes?
-Check out our guide about the 73 types of pumpkins right here.
-And since pumpkins are really members of the squash family, this guide about 54 types of squash will also come handy.
-Once you have your heart set on the appropriate type, you can order your pumpkin seeds online in any of these top stores.
+And since pumpkins are members of the squash family, this guide about 54 types of squash will also come in handy.
+Once your heart is set on the appropriate type, you can order your pumpkin seeds online in any of these top stores.

 Selecting the Planting Area

-As the climate in most parts of Texas is hot in summer, you can plant the seeds directly into the ground.
-In colder areas, you may need to grow your pumpkins in indoor pots and provide them with their required conditions.
-Pick a site where there’s an abundance of sunlight and there’s ample space for the vines to grow and scatter.
+In colder areas, you may need to grow your pumpkins in indoor pots and provide them with their conditions.
+Pick a site where sunlight is abundant and there's ample space for the vines to grow and scatter.

 Usually, the vines require approximately 50-100 square feet per hill.
-Pumpkins need to consume a lot of organic matter so they prefer rich soil that is not too moist.
-2 to 3 layers of mature compost or old manure can be added in the ground by digging it about 12 to 13 inches deep to create the optimum soil.
+Pumpkins need to consume a lot of organic matter, so they prefer rich soil that is not too moist.

 Sowing the Pumpkin Seeds

-You first need to ensure that the soil’s temperature is perfect for planting the pumpkin seeds.
+First, you must ensure that the soil's temperature is perfect for planting the pumpkin seeds.
 It needs to be around 70ºF to 95ºF.
 The warmer your soil is, the quicker the growth pace will be.

-You can either sow the seeds in a hill or in rows.
+You can either sow the seeds on a hill or in rows.
 With hills, sow about four to five seeds about one inch deep in them and maintain a distance of about four to seven feet between hills.
-With rows, plant the seeds about six to twelve inches apart and maintain a distance of about six to ten feet between rows.

 In about a week, vines will start to emerge.
 You can cut off the unwanted vines without interfering with the roots.